mzazon/awesome-cloud-projects/aws/extracting-insights-from-text/extracting-insights-from-text.md

     echo "✅ Tested real-time Lambda processing"
     ```

     The Lambda function successfully processed both positive and negative sentiment examples, demonstrating the comprehensive NLP capabilities available through the serverless architecture.
-This validates the integration and performance of your real-time text analysis pipeline.
+This validates the integration and performance of your real-time text analysis pipeline for production deployment.

 11. **Create EventBridge Rule for Automated Processing**:

     Amazon EventBridge provides event-driven automation that triggers text processing whenever new documents are uploaded to S3.
 This serverless orchestration pattern eliminates the need for scheduled jobs or manual processing, ensuring immediate analysis of incoming text data.
-EventBridge rules use pattern matching to filter events, enabling sophisticated routing logic for different document types or sources.
+EventBridge rules use pattern matching to filter events, enabling sophisticated routing logic for different document types or sources with fine-grained control.

     ```bash
     # Create EventBridge rule for S3 events